journalprivacyconfidentiality/jpc-docs/workflow-submission-author-guidelines.md

 - While LaTex is the preferred source format, Word and RTF files will be accepted as well.

 ### ADDITIONAL CONSIDERATIONS
-- Articles that are substantial enhancements of previously published peer-reviewed conference papers are acceptable.
+- Articles that were previously published as peer-reviewed conference papers are acceptable.
 A copy of the previously published peer-reviewed conference paper or its digital object identifier should be provided on submission.
-The JPC will independently verify the originality of the submitted manuscript.
-Submissions of manuscripts that have been placed in online preprint repositories like arxiv.org and SSRN are allowed provided that they meet the other conditions in these guidelines.
+- Submissions of manuscripts that have been placed in online preprint repositories like arxiv.org and SSRN are allowed provided that they meet the other conditions in these guidelines.
 - Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).
 - Each author materially contributed to the creation of the paper.
 - Submissions will be reviewed according to our [Reviewer Guidelines](/index.php/jpc/reviewer-guidelines)